ynotstartups/notes/notes/docker-in-action.md

 \- Many applications will print all of their environment variables to standard out when issued a debugging command or when they crash.
 This means you may expose secrets in your logs on a regular basis.

+## 291

+Docker Swarm is a clustering technology that connects a set of hosts running Docker and lets you run applications built using Docker services across those machines.

+## 307

+Clients interact with the example application’s API service by using HTTP.
+HTTP is an application protocol (layer 7) that is transported over the TCP/IP (layer 4\) networking protocol.
+Docker also supports services that listen on UDP/IP (layer 4). **The Swarm routing mesh relies on IPVS, which routes and balances network traffic at layer 4.**  The distinction between routing at layer 4 versus layer 7 is important.
+Because Swarm routes and load-balances connections at the IP layer, it means client connections will be balanced across backend service tasks, not HTTP requests.
+When one client Bypassing the routing mesh An alternate PublishMode called host bypasses the routing mesh and attachment to the ingress network.
+When using this mode, clients connect directly to the service task on a given host.
+If a task is deployed there, it can handle the connection; otherwise, the connection attempt will fail.
+This PublishMode is likely most appropriate for services that are deployed in global mode so that there is one, and only one, task for a particular service on a cluster node.
+This ensures that a task is available to handle requests and avoids port collisions.
+Global services are explained in more detail in section 13.4.3.